 Dated, patterned carpets have no place in a modern bungalow.
 Of course, if you prefer carpets to floorboards or tiles, there are plenty of luxurious options to choose from that look great in a modern home.
 However, if you're selling your bungalow, remember that hardwood floors are often viewed as a selling point.

-Rear extensions can provide some valuable extra space which can be the new living room, or can open up the kitchen to create an open plan kitchen diner.
+Perhaps you’ve been inspired by the tremendous glazing included in bungalow conservatory ideas, and now you want to incorporate it via a rear extension.
+We say go for it, as a rear extension can provide some valuable extra space which can be the new living room, or can open up the kitchen to create an open plan kitchen diner.
 Bi-fold doors are the perfect way to bring extra light into the lower level of the home, and they also create a connection between indoor and outdoor spaces.

 • Add extra electrical sockets to up your bungalow’s functionality and convenience.
 You could even consider a beautiful face plate for sockets and switches.